-We first look at the spatial distribution of the mean of autumn maxima daily rainfall (Rx1day) from all simulations and observations (Figure 2).
-The results from the two reference datasets including the SAFRAN (Figure 2-j) and the in situ observations (Figure 2-k) show that daily rainfall events occur along the Cévennes mountain range (i.e. the diagonal of the Cévennes box), especially over its northern part (i.e. above the latitude of 44°N).
-The maximum and mean of 14 stations (as used in Vautard et al., 2015) from the SAFRAN and observations are close to each other, 98 mm and 77 mm, respectively for SAFRAN versus 97 mm and 81 mm for observations.
+We first look at the spatial distribution of mean of autumn maxima daily rainfall (Rx1day) from all simulations and observations (Figure 2).
+The results from the two reference datasets including the SAFRAN (Figure 2-g) and the in situ observations (Figure 2-h) show that daily rainfall events occur along the Cévennes mountain range (i.e. the diagonal of the Cévennes box), especially over its northern part (i.e. above the latitude of 44°N).
+The maximum and mean of 14 stations (as used in Vautard et al. (2015)) from the SAFRAN and observations are close to each other, 98 mm and 77 mm, respectively for SAFRAN versus 97 mm and 81 mm for observations.
 This coherence comes from the fact that SAFRAN is an interpolation product from in situ observations.

-Generally, we observe an agreement between all simulations and reference datasets that rainfall patterns are heavier along the Cévennes.
-However, the intensity of Rx1day from the CPSs (and CPS-11s) and their driving EUR-11 are very different.
+175 Generally, we observe an agreement between all simulations and reference datasets that rainfall patterns are heavier along the Cévennes.
+However, the intensity of Rx1day from the CPSs and their driving EUR-11 are very different.
 The three EUR-11 simulations (Figure 2-a-c) show large dry biases over the Cévennes box.
-The mean dry biases over the box from those simulations range from 20% (EUR-11-HadGEM2-ES) to 39% (EUR-11-NorESM1-M) in comparison with SAFRAN.
-The two CPS-11s slightly underestimate Rx1day over the Cévennes box with a dry bias ranging from 7% (CPS-11-IPSL-CM5A-MR) to 20% (CPS-11-NorESM1-M), while the CPS-11-HadGEM2-ES rather overestimates Rx1day by 12% (Figure 2-g-i).
-For the CPS (Figure 2-d-f), all simulations underestimate Rx1day over the Cévennes box by -38% to -14% compared to in situ observations.
-In contrast, all simulations tend to show a wet bias in Rx1day over the French Alps.
+The mean dry bias from those simulations range from 33% (EUR-11-HadGEM2-ES) to 47% (EUR-11-NorESM1-M).
+Similarly, the three CPSs (Figure 2-d-f) slightly underestimate Rx1day over the Cévennes box with a dry bias ranging from 12% (CPS-HadGEM2-ES) to 28% (CPS-NorESM1-M).
+In con-180 trast, all simulations tend to show a wet bias in Rx1day over the French Alps.
 The wet biases in this area are more intensified by the CPSs.
 We find that the behaviour of CPSs depends on their driving EUR-11 simulations.
-The EUR-11-HadGEM2-ES or CPS- HadGEM2-ES shows the best agreement with observations when comparing them with other simulations with the same resolution.
+The EUR-11-HadGEM2-ES or CPS- HadGEM2-ES show the best agreement with observations.